guillermo-varela/example-scan-gradle-plugin/README.md

 Just apply the plugin on the root project and all sub-modules will be processed and the output will be a single report with all components found in each module, no extra configuration is required.
 This includes Android projects.

 ## Usage examples
+Up next, some examples to configure and run the plugin in several environments or CI tools.
+Whenever it's possible, first a minimal configuration will be linked to make the plugin run and then a second configuration showing how to leverage cache storing on each CI tool to avoid having to download the Gradle wrapper, dependencies and OSS Index data everytime the job runs.

 ### Locally
 Clone this repo on your machine and from the project's root folder run from Terminal/Console:
 `./gradlew ossIndexAudit --info`